-Here are key sections of the
+Here are the key sections of the "Open Letter":

-Open Letter: "Out of our deep concern for the fate of our country, we -- a group of Jewish Israeli citizens -- feel that the time has come to address you," the Open Let-
+"Out of our deep concern for the fate of our country, we - a group of Jewish Israeli citizens - feel that the time has come to address you," the "Open Letter" begins.

-"Since its founding, our country has been at war with its neighbours.
+"Since its founding, our country has been at war with its neighbors.
 In its isolated position and burdened with huge military expenses, it could maintain itself only thanks to foreign aid, which in the last two decades has been generously provided by the United States.
-In fact, due to your willingness to provide that aid to our country, Israel has become the largest recipient per capita of US aid.
+In fact, due to your willingness to provide that aid to our country, Israel has become the largest recipient per capita of U.S. aid.

-"By virtue of this policy," the Open Letter continues, "the US has assumed a considerable responsibility.
-It is with American money that the government of Israel can pursue its policies, which regrettably in-clude the policy of gradually annexing the occupied territo-ries of the West Bank and the Gaza Strip.
-Such annexation is affected by setting up new settlements and creating an ex-panding Jewish presence in those territories.
-With American money, the government is able to offer Jewish settlers ...
+By virtue of this policy the U.S. has assumed a considerable responsibility.
+It is with American money that the government of Israel can pursue its policies, which regrettably include the policy of gradually annexing the Occupied Territories of the West Bank and the Gaza Strip.
+Such annexation is affected by setting up new settlements and creating an expanding Jewish presence in those territories.
+With American money, the government is able to offer Jewish settlers ... extremely generous subsidies amounting practically to free housing ...
+Such a policy inevitably entails gross violation of human rights of the indigenous Palestinian population of the Occupied Territories, whose land is expropriated so that the new 1 Jewish settlements may be established...